kmollee/pomodorgo/README.md

 ## Usage

-to run pomodorogo timer(first time start will automatic create config for you)
+to run pomodorogo timer(first time launch will automatic create config for you at `~/pomodorgo.ini`)

 ```sh
 pomodorogo